 Super Tweets remain in service in some of these countries in slowly declining numbers.

-* The following table summarizes T-37 / A-37 variants and production:
+* The following list summarizes T-37 / A-37 variants and production:

 * Cessna proposed a number of interesting variants of the Tweet that never went into production.
 In 1959, Cessna built a prototype of a light jet transport version of the T-37, designated the Cessna "Model 407", which was stretched 60 centimeters (two feet) to accommodate a four-place pressurized cockpit with an automobile-type configuration.
 The prototype performed well in tests, but Cessna couldn't find any buyers.
 The company also proposed a similar four-place military light transport, the "Model 405", with a big clamshell canopy, but it was never built.